 Wood is a food source that has the ability to hold moisture to varying degrees and it’s therefore at risk of attack by a range of organisms.
-In turn, the types of organism involved depend upon many factors; for example, the timber species and end use.
+In turn, the types of organism involved depend upon many factors; for example, the timber species and end-use.

 Dealing more specifically with the issue of rot, there’s a need to distinguish between stain and mould and fungal decay.

-Attack by staining fungi results in discoloration of the timber, but the damage is purely superficial – the strength of the timber is not affected although where timber appearance is important, its value can be significantly reduced by this kind of attack.
+Attack by staining fungi results in discolouration of the timber, but the damage is purely superficial – the strength of the timber is not affected although where timber appearance is important, its value can be significantly reduced by this kind of attack.

 Staining fungi can attack under conditions of high humidity and /or where the timber is freshly felled and contains plenty of nutritious sugars.

-Where infection occurs, the stain is almost invariably associated with superficial discoloration caused by moulds forming greenish or black, occasionally yellow, powdery growths.
+Where infection occurs, the stain is almost invariably associated with superficial discolouration caused by moulds forming greenish or black, occasionally yellow, powdery growths.
 The good news is that moulds can be brushed away and re-infection prevented by removing the source of moisture.